 On Wednesday evening, a disaster relief supply trailer was introduced at Stephens Lake Park by AKC Reunite and the Orthopedic Foundation for Animals.
 The trailer is the first of its kind in Missouri, though AKC Reunite has a nationwide campaign, with trailers in other states.

-The trailer contains supplies that can be set up quickly at shelters in the event of an emergency, Dziuk said.
+The trailer contains supplies that can be set up quickly at shelters in the event of an emergency, said Eddie Dziuk, chief operating officer of the Orthopedic Foundation for Animals.
 The responsibility of the management and maintenance of the trailer falls on Boone County.

 Martina Pounds, fire captain at the Boone County Fire District, said the trailer is supposed to stay in Boone County.
 To send it out of the county for disasters in other parts of Missouri, the emergency teams for the other county would have to go through the Statewide Mutual Aid system.

-Natural disasters such as Hurricane Katrina and the 2011 tornado in Joplin have called attention to the lack of disaster relief plans that include pets, Eddie Dziuk, chief operating officer of the Orthopedic Foundation for Animals, said.
+Natural disasters such as Hurricane Katrina and the 2011 tornado in Joplin have called attention to the lack of disaster relief plans that include pets, Dziuk said.